-Axtel holds certain concessions titles granted by the Federal Government through the SCT to set up, operate and exploit public telecommunications networks, which allow the Company to render the following services nationwide:
+Axtel holds certain concessions titles granted by the Federal Government through the SCT to set up, operate and exploit public telecommunications networks, which have a duration of 20 years and, subject to meeting certain conditions, could be renewed for the same period originally granted.
+Such concession titles allow the Company to provide the following services nationwide:

-- basic local telephony service and national and international long distance telephony; - the sale or lease of network capacity for the generation, transmission or reception of signs, signals, writings, images, voice, sounds or other information of any nature; - the purchase and lease of network capacity from other carriers, including the lease of digital circuits; - value-added services; - operator services; - short text messages and radio localization services; - data, video, audio and videoconference services; - message delivery service (SMS); - point to point and point to multipoint links;

-- satellite restricted TV service;

-- delivery of data and internet access through satellite;

-- restricted television, continuous music services or digital audio services;
+- basic local telephony service and national and international long distance telephony; - the sale or lease of network capacity for the generation, transmission or reception of signs, signals, writings, images, voice, sounds or other information of any nature; - the purchase and lease of network capacity from other carriers, including the lease of digital circuits; - value-added services; - operator services; - data, video, audio and videoconference services; - message delivery service (SMS); - point to point and point to multipoint links; - satellite restricted TV service; - delivery of data through satellite; - restricted television, continuous music services or digital audio services; - public telephone services.

-- credit or debit telephone cards; and

-- public telephone services.

-The concession title for the rendering of TV, delivery of data through satellite and basic local telephone service and national and international long distance service was granted for a term of 30 years, which may be renewed for an additional similar term, subject to the fulfillment of certain conditions.
-The rest of the concessions have a 20 years term with the same conditions precedent to be renewed.
+The concession title granted for the provision of satellite TV, delivery of data through satellite and basic local and national and international long distance service was granted for a term of 30 years, which may be renewed for an additional similar term, subject to the fulfillment of certain conditions.
+Notwithstanding the foregoing, on January 29, 2016, IFT gave Axtel the Título de Concesión Única for commercial use.
+This title covers restricted TV service via satellite (DTH) with nationwide coverage.
+This concession has a 30 year term, expiring on January 29, 2046.

 Additionally, the Company has several concession titles to utilize the radio electric spectrum.
 Each of such titles has a 20 year term and may be renewed at our discretion for an equal term.
-The renewal is conditioned upon the Company's compliance with all its obligations under the concession and to the achievement of a new understanding with IFT with respect to the new terms and conditions.
+The renewal is conditioned upon the Company's compliance with all its obligations under the concession and the achievement of a new understanding with IFT with respect to the new terms and conditions.